cksajil/DSAIRP25/notes/session_20.md

 # Problem 2: Spam Email Classification
 Suppose and email is classified as spam if it contains the word "money".
 Past statistics show:
 - 5% of all emails are spam
 - 2% non-spam emails contains the word money
 - 60% spam emails contains the word money
 Find $P(Spam|money)$ and $P(Spam|money')$

-# Problem 3 : Sample Space
+# Problem 3: Sample Space
 - List the sample space for tossing two coins
 - What is the sample space for rolling two dice?
 - How many possible outcomes exist in selecting a card from a standard deck of 52 playing cards?
 - If an experiment consists of flipping a coin and rolling a die, what is the total number of outcomes?

-# Problem 4 :Dependent and Independent Events**
+# Problem 4: Dependent and Independent Events**
 - A bag contains 4 red balls and 6 blue balls.
 If you pick one ball and then another with replacement, are the events independent or dependent?